ignotaC/smallsoft/README.md

 You can either read this file as plain text
 ( and still understand 100% of what is this read me about ).
-Or you can use your browser to read using webbrowser:
+Or you can use your webbrowser to read it:
 >`firefox readme.html`

 ## INSTALLATION: